 Live oak thrives in many conditions, including those throughout New York.
 Most buyers will adore the impressive appearance of this species, and the ease of care once established helps them bolster property values.

-It’s usually not enough to have trees on your property — they also need to be well maintained to boost your home value.
+It’s usually not enough to have trees on your property — they must also be well-maintained to boost your home value.
 Sickly, dead, or potentially dangerous trees can adversely affect your home’s value.

 Below are some of the most crucial types of tree maintenance you can do for your trees.
 These will all help improve your property’s appearance and value.

 Regular pruning of your trees is crucial if you want them to add to your property’s value.
 Unkempt trees often have erratic growth patterns that look unappealing and messy and can be detrimental to the tree.